wilhelmer/mkdocs-localsearch/README.md

             promise_delay: 100
         - search
     ```
-    A delay of 100 ms worked with a search index of 24 MB ([prebuilt index](https://www.mkdocs.org/user-guide/configuration/#prebuild_index)).
-    Note that this has a negative effect on performance (loading time will be increased).
+    A delay of 100 ms worked with a search index of 24 MB ([prebuilt index](https://www.mkdocs.org/user-guide/configuration/#prebuild_index)).<br>Note that the `promise_delay` setting has a negative effect on performance (loading time will be increased).

 ## Installation (Material v4)